If you have experienced any form of sexual violence, you may be feeling many things.

 Reporting to the Police

 If you are thinking of reporting to the police, you can access confidential support from an Independent Sexual Violence Advocate (ISVA).
-ISVAs are independent from the police, and can provide practical and emotional support, helping you to make informed decisions
+ISVAs are independent of the police and can provide practical and emotional support, helping you to make informed decisions

 You can refer for ISVA support via the following –